 Minimizes Pressure Ulcers

-This datapoint is an indication of the percent of long-term patients who suffer from new or worsened pressure ulcers or bed sores.
-We consider this statistic when determining both nursing and long-term care grades.
+This metric is an indication of the percentage of long-term care patients that suffer from new or worsened pressure ulcers.
+Many experts believe that pressure ulcers are an measure of a facility's nursing care quality.

 Minimizes Serious Falls